Optical excitation of ultra-relativistic partially stripped ions: Exciting ultra-relativistic ions with light

 where $\sigma_0$ is the resonant absorption cross section and $\gamma_t$ is the transition linewidth, reveals similarity between the classical and quantum approach.
 In particular, both approaches show that the further the light is detuned from the optical transition, the less efficient the excitation is.
-Both the classical and the quantum-mechanical approach also reveal the dependence of the scattering on the transition linewidth.
-In the classical approach, this is the light-intensity independent width $\gamma_t$, which in the low-intensity regime would correspond to the excited-state relaxation rate $\gamma_e$, i.e.\ $\gamma_t=\gamma_e$.
-However, the comparison also reveals that the quantum-mechanical approach also incorporates the saturation effect which modifies the transition width.
-This would manifest in the classical approach as broadening of the linewidth due to the light intensity, $\gamma_t=f(I)$.
-The saturation effect stems from the finite number of atoms that can scatter light and the finite lifetime of the excited state $\tau_e$.
-In turn, at some point the further increase of the incident light intensity does not result in the increase of the number of absorbed/scattered photons.
-In fact, it can be shown that under the steady state, the total number of atoms that may be introduced into the excited state is a half of the total population (note that this is not the case of the coherent evolution described in the subsequent section).
-This is a result of stimulated emission, according to which if more atoms are present in the excited state, the incident light, instead of further exciting the ions, induces their deexcitation and emission of photons indistinguishable from the incident ones.
-Finally, Equation~\ref{eq:PopulationSteadyState} shows that saturating the transition for off-resonance beams requires more intense incident light than in the resonant case.
+In both approaches scattering also depends on the transition linewidth $\gamma_t$ (full width at half maximum -- FWHM), which in the classical approach is light-intensity independent and is determined by the excited-state relaxation rate $\gamma_e$, $\gamma_t=\gamma_e$.
+The difference between the classical and quantum mechanical approach arises at higher light intensities.
+In such a case, the quantum-mechanical approach incorporates the saturation effect, which modifies the effective linewidth of the transition, $\gamma_t=\gamma_e \Delta\omega/\sqrt{\Delta\omega^2+\Omega_R^2/2}$ and causes leveling up the efficiency of the excitation at 1/2 for $\Omega_R^2\gg \Delta\omega+\gamma_e^2/4$.
+The saturation effect stems from the finite number of atoms that can be excited by light and finite time the excited atom needs to emit the photon (as discussed above, the excited atoms emits a photon with the characteristic time $\tau_e$).
+This means that at some point further increase of the incident light intensity does not result in the increase of the number of absorbed/scattered photons as all atoms are already involved into scattering.
+The intensity at which the saturation occurs depends on the light detuning, i.e., saturating the transition with off-resonance light requires more intense incident light than it is the case for on-resonance light.